The ultimate sporting glory and bragging rights – who will win 2017?

-Stuart is a current staff member and former resident of Dunmore Lang College.
+Stuart is a former resident of Dunmore Lang College.

 1. What was your role with your College?
 I was a Resident Advisor at Dunmore Lang for 2 years.
 During my time there I also held positions as a Committee Head and Maintenance Officer.